-- (1) Except as provided in regulation 21.225, an applicant who holds a Class I provisional type certificate for an aircraft is entitled to a Class I provisional certificate of airworthiness for the aircraft if: - (a) the applicant meets the eligibility requirements of regulation 21.213; and - (b) CASA is satisfied that the requirements of this regulation are satisfied and that there is no feature, characteristic or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the limitations mentioned in subregulation 21.081(4) and regulation 262AO of CAR. - (2) The manufacturer must hold a provisional type certificate for the aircraft. - (3) The manufacturer must submit a statement that the aircraft conforms to the type design corresponding to the provisional type certificate and has been found by the manufacturer to be in safe operating condition under all applicable limitations.
+- (1) Except as provided in regulation 21.225, an applicant who holds a Class I provisional type certificate for an aircraft is entitled to a Class I provisional certificate of airworthiness for the aircraft if: - (a) the applicant meets the eligibility requirements of regulation 21.213; and - (b) CASA is satisfied that the requirements of this regulation are satisfied and that there is no feature, characteristic or condition of the aircraft that would make the aircraft unsafe when operated in accordance with the requirements and limitations under subregulation 21.081(4) and Division 91.T.3. - (2) The manufacturer must hold a provisional type certificate for the aircraft. - (3) The manufacturer must submit a statement that the aircraft conforms to the type design corresponding to the provisional type certificate and has been found by the manufacturer to be in safe operating condition under all applicable limitations.

-- (4) The aircraft must be flown at least five hours by the manufacturer. - (5) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the limitations mentioned in subregulation 21.081(4) and regulation 262AO of CAR.
+- (4) The aircraft must be flown at least five hours by the manufacturer. - (5) The aircraft must be supplied with a provisional aircraft flight manual or other document and appropriate placards containing the requirements and limitations under subregulation 21.081(4) and Division 91.T.3.